Battle of Shiromoni

-The Battle of Shiromoni (Bengali: শিরোমণির যুদ্ধ) (13–17 December 1971) was fought during the Bangladesh Liberation War and the Indo-Pakistani War of 1971 between the Pakistan Army and the joint forces of the Bangladesh and Indian Army.
-This was one of the last battles of the Bangladesh Liberation War which continued till 17 December 1971, even though the commander of all Pakistani Forces in Bangladesh had already surrendered on 16 December 1971.
+The Battle of Shiromoni (Bengali: শিরোমণির যুদ্ধ) (13–17 December 1971) was a battle fought during the Bangladesh War of Independence and the Indo-Pakistani War of 1971 between the Pakistan Army and the joint forces of Bangladesh and India.
+This was one of the last battles of the Bangladesh War of Independence which continued until 17 December 1971, even though the A.A.K.
+Niazi had already surrendered on 16 December 1971.

 Background

-On 31st March 1971 i.e. five days after Bangladesh declared independence from Pakistan and waged war against the Pakistani military, members of the East Pakistan Rifles and other Bengali armed forces (who now formed the Mukti Bahini of Bangladesh) from Khulna, Satkira and Jessore were able to liberate the city of Jessore from the occupying Pakistani military.
-Even though the city was liberated, one of the main power bases of the Pakistan military was in the nearby Jessore cantonment.
-During the Second World War when the Japanese were able to occupy the Burma region of the then British India (which also included present-day Pakistan and Bangladesh), the British government established the Jessore cantonment to create a strong defense against any potential Japanese attack.
-As such, even after the British left and East Bengal became a region of Pakistan, the Jessore cantonment remained a powerful military base for the Pakistanis.
-Thus the Pakistanis were able to re-empower themselves on 3rd April and by 6th April the Pakistani military retook the Jessore city.
-In order to liberate the city again, the Bangladeshi forces had to wait for nine-months during the war, when on 6th December the Bangladeshi forces along with their Indian allies retook the city from Pakistani army.
-The next day, i.e. 7th December, the allied Bangladeshi and Indian forces prepared themselves to take the Jessore cantonment which was full of Pakistani tanks and armoury.
-Sensing the approach of the enemy, the Pakistani forces left the cantonment with all their arsenals and tanks and moved almost fifty-four kilometers towards Shiromoni of the Khulna Division.
+On 31 March 1971, five days after Bangladesh declared independence from Pakistan and waged war against the Pakistani military, members of the East Pakistan Rifles and rebels from Khulna, Satkhira and Jessore were able to liberate the city of Jessore, Even though the city was liberated, one of the main strongholds of the Pakistani military was in Jessore Cantonment.
+During the Second World War when the Japanese were able to occupy Burma of the then British India (which also included present-day Pakistan and Bangladesh), the British government established Jessore Cantonment to create strong defense systems against any potential Japanese attack.
+As such, even after the British left and East Bengal became a region of Pakistan, the Jessore Cantonment remained as a powerful military base for Pakistan.
+Thus the Pakistanis were able to re-empower themselves on 3 April and 6 April, after that the Pakistani military retook Jessore.
+In order to capture the city again, the Bangladeshi forces had to wait for nine-months during the war, when on 6 December, the Bangladeshi forces along with their Indian allies retook the city from Pakistani forces.
+The next day, i.e. 7 December, the allied Bangladeshi and Indian forces prepared themselves to take Jessore cantonment which was full of Pakistani tanks and Armory.
+Sensing the approach of the enemy, Pakistani troops left the cantonment with all their arsenals and tanks and moved almost fifty-four kilometers towards Shiromoni of the Khulna Division.

-Even though the Jessore city was lost, the Pakistanis were able to develop a strong resistance against the Bangladeshi and Indian forces at Shiromoni.
+Even though Jessore was lost, the Pakistanis were able to develop a strong resistance system against the Bangladeshi and Indian forces at Shiromoni.
 Commanding the Pakistani forces at Shiromoni was Brigadier Hayat Khan of the 107th Infantry Brigade.
 According to the book ‘The Tank Battle of Shiromoni’ by Gazi Saiful Hasan, there were three main reasons why the Pakistanis positioned themselves at Shiromoni: